 For vacancies that occur mid-year or for a special election, a newly elected or appointed trustee will fill the committee vacancies created by the outgoing trustee.
 The trustee will fill the committee vacancies at the first meeting in which he or she is entitled to participate as a trustee.
-If there are no committee vacancies, a new trustee will not serve on a committee until the next time the Board makes annual committee appointments.
+If there are no committee vacancies, the President shall call for volunteer committee resignations for the purpose of creating a vacancy.